Aaronjsmith0/Football-Score-Game/README.md

 * The player loses if their score goes above the random number.

 * The game restarts whenever the player wins or loses.
+## Technologies Used
+HTML, CSS, JavaScript, jQuery
+## Created By
+Aaron Smith